Warren Motor Car Company Building: Later history

 After the end of WWI, Lincoln struggled, and eventually went into receivership in late 1921.
 Henry Ford purchased the company in 1922.
 By 1923, the Holden plant had been retrofitted to produce Model Ts.
 Manufacturing of Model Ts at the Holden plant likely continued through 1927, although the exact date is uncertain.
 The building was next occupied by Dietrich Inc., and then a series of companies all owned by Dallas E. Winslow, including another automotive company and two refrigerator companies.

 Beginning in 1946, the grocery firm of Grosse Pointe Quality Foods was operating out of the Holden plant.
 This firm remained at the site until at least 1977.
 Another grocery firm, Metro Groceries, Inc., used the facility in the 1980s.
 In 1997, Matt Naimi purchased the building from his family.
 In 2007, Naimi started Recycle Here, a recycling center and events space.
 The building grounds also host the Lincoln Street Art Park.
 In 2020, work in the building started on Dreamtroit, a $20-million development.
 The plan is to turn the building into a mixed-use housing development.

+The Freezer

+In more recent years The "Freezer" — a courtyard at the Lincoln Factory has become a notable location for concerts, art events, and pickup sports including street soccer and [bike polo.